Effects of climate change on hantavirus

-Hantavirus, especially hantavirus pulmonary syndrome (HPS), is a zoonotic disease primarily transmitted through contact with infected rodents, posing significant public health risks in Latin America and the Caribbean (LAC) where biodiversity is high.
+Orthohantaviruses (human hantaviruses) primarily transmit through contact with infected rodents, posing significant public health risks, specifically with hantavirus pulmonary syndrome (HPS), in Latin America and the Caribbean (LAC) where biodiversity is high.
 Notably, rodent species like those in the Cricetidae family serve as reservoirs for various hantavirus strains, including the Andes virus (ANDV), which uniquely transmits between humans.
 Climate change, with its effects on rainfall, temperature, and extreme weather patterns, is increasingly altering environmental conditions in these regions, amplifying rodent population dynamics and thus the potential for hantavirus outbreaks.

 Hantavirus dynamics in Latin America and the Caribbean

-In Latin America and the Caribbean (LAC), where biodiversity is high, rodent species like those from the Cricetidae family act as major reservoirs for hantaviruses.
+In Latin America and the Caribbean (LAC), where biodiversity of rodents may be high, rodent species (like those from the Cricetidae family) act as major reservoirs for hantaviruses.
 These regions also face the challenge of distinguishing hantavirus infections from other endemic diseases with similar symptoms, such as dengue and Zika.
 Notable hantavirus strains in LAC include the Andes virus (ANDV), which is capable of human-to-human transmission, and Laguna Negra virus (LANV).
 The diversity of hantavirus species in South America is among the highest globally, influenced by the distribution of various rodent species that thrive in disturbed ecosystems, such as agricultural lands.

 All hantaviruses are closely linked to specific mammalian hosts with which they've co-evolved, initially thought to be limited to rodents like rats, mice, and voles.
 Recently, insectivores such as shrews and moles have also been identified as hosts.

 Hantavirus transmission varies significantly among species.
 Unlike other members of the Bunyaviridae family, hantaviruses do not have arthropod vectors.
 Some, like the Sin Nombre virus (SNV), spread only through direct contact with infected body fluids, often during aggressive behavior or grooming.
 Others, such as Puumala, Seoul, and Hantaan viruses, can also spread indirectly through inhalation of contaminated rodent excreta.

 Climate and environmental changes significantly impact hantavirus transmission by altering rodent population dynamics.
 In LAC, intense hydrometeorological events linked to climate change are predicted to further exacerbate these risks, especially as rodent habitats expand into human environments.
 Consequently, understanding the relationship between climate factors and hantavirus transmission is crucial for preparing public health responses in these regions.

 Excess moisture creates favorable conditions for rodents in human areas by, flooding their natural habitats, driving them to seek shelter in urban spaces.
 On the flip side, droughts can also force rodents out of arid environments in search of water and food in human settlements.
 Cities experience higher temperatures due to urban heat island effects, making them more hospitable to rodents seeking warmer conditions.
 All of the above encourages their migration into human environments.

-Rodent population and migration changes during El Niño years affect hantavirus transmission.